rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

-Here is a professional README for your project.
-It explains the ICON model, the problem, the solution, the data, the models, and the results clearly and simply.

----

 # ICON Unit Test Failure Predictor

 A machine learning approach to predicting unit test outcomes for the ICON weather and climate model.